-2) immigration bond issued by the judge in immigration court when illegal immigrant is in custody
+2) immigration bond issued by the judge in immigration court when undocumented immigrant is in custody

 3) voluntary departure $500 bond to make sure immigrant leaves the country as promised

-If illegal immigrant does not have a serious criminal record, if the illegal immigrant does not have immigration arrest warrant or criminal arrest warrant; if the illegal immigrant did not reenter the U.S. illegally after deportation , if the illegal immigrant is seriously ill -the deportation officers are likely to approve the immigration bond.
+If undocumented immigrant does not have a serious criminal record, if the undocumented immigrant does not have immigration arrest warrant or criminal arrest warrant; if the undocumented immigrant did not reenter the U.S. without documents after deportation , if the undocumented immigrant is seriously ill -the deportation officers are likely to approve the immigration bond.

 But if your crime is not on the list, the immigration judge has to look at what will happen if you are released on bail, immigration judge has to be sure you have an immigration case to apply for and that you will go to every immigration court hearing you are supposed to attend and that you are not a danger to community or a flight risk.

 The average amount of immigration bail approved by the judge is about $5000 , but in some cases the immigration bail can be reduced.
 In some cases where undocumented immigrant has a weak immigration case and some criminal record the immigration bail can be $10,000 or more.

 You have to contact a bail bonds company on the day when your relative got his immigration bail approved.
 Make sure that the bail bonds company is licensed to issue immigration bonds, not only criminal bonds.
 For example, one of the biggest and best known immigration bail bond companies is Gonzalez Y Gonzalez located at 412 E. Commercial Street, Los Angeles, CA 90012, telephone number for this immigration bond company is (213) 628-8888.